Investigation into woman’s injury sustained whilst in custody – Metropolitan Police Service, June 2022

 Our investigation concluded in June 2023.
 We waited for associated proceedings.

-We concluded there was no indication that there was no indication any police officer or staff member behaved in a manner that would justify disciplinary proceedings or had committed a criminal offence.
+We concluded there was no indication any police officer or staff member behaved in a manner that would justify disciplinary proceedings or had committed a criminal offence.

 We carefully considered whether there were any learning opportunities arising from the investigation.
 We make learning recommendations to improve policing and public confidence in the police complaints system and prevent a recurrence of similar incidents.